We are independent & ad-supported. We may earn a commission for purchases made through our links.

 The first successful smokeless powder was Poudre B, developed in 1884 by Paul Vieille.
 Poudre B was quickly followed by Ballistite, created in 1887 by Alfred Nobel, and Cordite, modified from Nobel's formula by Frederick Abel and James Dewar.
 Smokeless powder is now used almost exclusively in firearms, to the point that most references to gunpowder can be taken to refer to the smokeless variety.

-Niki Foster
+Niki Acker

-In addition to her role as a WiseGEEK editor, Niki enjoys educating herself about interesting and unusual topics in order to get ideas for her own articles.
-She is a graduate of UCLA, where she majored in Linguistics and Anthropology.
+"In addition to her role as a WiseGeek editor, Niki Foster is passionate about educating herself on a wide range of interesting and unusual topics to gather ideas for her own articles.
+A graduate of UCLA with a double major in Linguistics and Anthropology, Niki's diverse academic background and curiosity make her well-suited to create engaging content for WiseGeekreaders. "

 Discussion Comments